-Extending the lifespans of businesses has been a recurring theme in our CEO Eric Glyman’s career to date.
-His very first job was helping struggling companies restructure their bankruptcies.
-After selling his first startup Paribus, Eric teamed up with Karim Atiyeh and Gene Lee to co-found Ramp, a corporate card that's actually designed to help businesses spend less.
+Extending the lifespan of businesses has been a recurring theme in our CEO Eric Glyman’s career to date.
+His very first job was at a firm that helped struggling companies restructure their bankruptcies.
+After selling his first startup Paribus, Eric teamed up with Karim Atiyeh and Gene Lee to co-found Ramp, a corporate card designed to help businesses save more and spend less.

 These experiences have taught Eric a thing or two about building self-sustaining businesses.
 He recently went on the 20VC podcast to share his top advice for founders:

 Define the core of the company early on.